Analysis of Thompson Sampling for Controlling Unknown Linear Diffusion Processes

+\ABSTRACT{ Linear diffusion processes serve as canonical continuous-time models for dynamic decision-making under uncertainty.
+These systems evolve according to \emph{drift} matrices that specify the instantaneous rates of change in the expected system state, while also experiencing continuous random disturbances modeled by Brownian noise.
+For instance, in medical applications such as artificial pancreas systems, the drift matrices represent the internal dynamics of glucose concentrations and how insulin levels influence them.
+Classical results in stochastic control provide optimal policies under perfect knowledge of the drift matrices.
+However, practical decision-making scenarios typically feature uncertainty about the drift; in medical contexts, such parameters are patient-specific and unknown, requiring adaptive policies capable of efficiently learning the drift matrices while simultaneously ensuring system stability and optimal performance.

-Diffusion processes that evolve according to linear stochastic differential equations are an important family of continuous-time dynamic decision-making models.
-Optimal policies are well-studied for them, under full certainty about the drift matrices.
-However, little is known about data-driven control of diffusion processes with uncertain drift matrices as conventional discrete-time analysis techniques are not applicable.
-In addition, while the task can be viewed as a reinforcement learning problem involving exploration and exploitation trade-off, ensuring system stability is a fundamental component of designing optimal policies.
-We establish that the popular Thompson sampling algorithm learns optimal actions fast, incurring only a square-root of time regret, and also stabilizes the system in a short time period.
-To the best of our knowledge, this is the first such result for Thompson sampling in a diffusion process control problem.
-We validate our theoretical results through empirical simulations with real parameter matrices from two settings of airplane and blood glucose control.
-Moreover, we observe that Thompson sampling significantly improves (worst-case) regret, compared to the state-of-the-art algorithms, suggesting Thompson sampling explores in a more guarded fashion.
-Our theoretical analysis involves characterization of a certain \emph{optimality manifold} that ties the local geometry of the drift parameters to the optimal control of the diffusion process.
-We expect this technique to be of broader interest.
+We study the popular Thompson sampling algorithm for decision-making in linear diffusion processes with unknown drift matrices.
+For this algorithm that designs control policies \emph{as if} samples from a posterior belief about the parameters fully coincide with the unknown truth, we establish efficiency.
+That is, Thompson sampling learns optimal control actions fast, incurring only a square-root of time regret, and also learns to stabilize the system in a short time period.
+To our knowledge, this is the first such result for Thompson sampling in a diffusion process control problem.
+Moreover, our empirical simulations in three settings that involve blood-glucose and flight control demonstrate that Thompson sampling significantly improves regret, compared to the state-of-the-art algorithms, suggesting it explores in a more guarded fashion.
+Our theoretical analysis includes characterization of a certain \emph{optimality manifold} that relates the geometry of the drift matrices to the optimal control of the diffusion process, among others.
+We expect the technical contributions to be of independent interest in the study of decision-making under uncertainty problems.}